christophrumpel/stitcher.io/src/data/blog/2018-03-15-phpstorm-tips-for-power-users.md

     <img src="/img/static/phpstorm-power-users/tab-placement.gif"/>
 </p>

+You can open the command palette with `⌘ ⇧ A` on the default Mac keymap.
+If you want to lookup the keybinding on your system: the command is called `Find Action`.

 ## Custom JVM options

 PHPStorm runs on Java, and there's a file in which you can specify extra options for the JVM